 Aquatic invertebrate populations would likely be recovered before westslope cutthroat trout are introduced, since it would likely take at least two years to produce the juvenile fish for introduction.
 As with amphibians, the presence of westslope cutthroat trout and bull trout would not result in predatory influences that are noticeably different from that of Yellowstone cutthroat trout.
 Westslope cutthroat trout and juvenile bull trout have feeding preferences that are similar to those of Yellowstone cutthroat trout, and prey on aquatic and terrestrial insects.
 Sub-adult and adult bull trout are less dependent on aquatic insects and prey primarily on other fish.
 Sculpin would be an additional predator, foraging primarily on benthic aquatic insects and invertebrates.
-But the abundance, composition, and distribution of aquatic macroinvertebrates would likely not change substantially as evidenced by diverse and abundant aquatic macroinvertebrate populations in lakes and streams across the park where various species of sculpin are present.
+But the abundance, composition, and distribution of aquatic macroinvertebrate populations in lakes and streams across the park where various species of sculpin are present.
 Therefore, translocation would cause few, if any, impacts to aquatic macroinvertebrates.